bayareawebpro/laravel-simple-csv/README.md

 - Facade Included.

 ## Installation
-Simply require the package and Laravel will Auto-Discover the Service Provider.
+Require the package and Laravel will Auto-Discover the Service Provider.

 ```
 composer require bayareawebpro/laravel-simple-csv
 ```

 ## Usage:

-Invokable classes can be passed to the import method allow you to customize how are processed.
-By default, none are applied.

-Two classes to handle numerics and null values have been supplied and can be applied.
+Invokable classes can be passed to the import method allowing you to customize how each row is processed.
+Two classes to handle numerics and null values have been supplied.

 ```php
 use BayAreaWebPro\SimpleCsv\SimpleCsv;